hmrc/vat-service-guide/source/documentation/set-up.html.md

 ## Link existing VAT clients

 After an agent creates an agent services account, they link their existing VAT clients to the account.
-Once a client subscribes to VAT MTD, the agent can:
+Once a client subscribes to VAT (MTD), the agent can:

   * view the client's data
   * submit updates on their behalf to us at HMRC